Data-Science-for-Linguists-2023/Class-Lounge/guestbooks/alex.md

 - **One thing I learned:**
     I also did not know that there is a package for Reddit scraping!
 So cool to learn.

+### Sen

+- Your topic is really fun and well-thought out.
+You also explain your thought process in a lot of detail in your progress report which I find helpful.
+I'm looking forward to seeing how your analysis comes together.

+- I think the passive versus active voice is a good linguistic construction to analyze, but I think others might be necessary too.
+Maybe you could compile a list of words that people might use when blaming/shifting the blame and see how frequently they occur in asshole vs non-asshole posts.

+- I learned a lot more about SpaCy from checking out your code.